mathildaduku/Altschool-Group-3-Capstone-Project/finOps/finOps-report.md

 ![](./assets/aws-budget-2.png)

-## FinOps Tools and Resources
-These are the tools and resources that the project uses to manage its cloud costs.
-1. AWS Cost Explorer
-2. AWS Budgets
-3. AWS Cost Anomaly Detection
-4. AWS Cost and Usage Report
-5. AWS Pricing Calculator
-6. AWS Cost Allocation Tags

 ## FinOps Best Practices
  This includes a list of the best practices that the project follows to manage its cloud costs.